madetech/blog/posts/dumb_things_with_postgres.md

 ```ruby
   add_index :products, :product_category_ids, using: 'gin'
 ```
-This is clearly an index, the important part however is that it's using "GIN" as it's index type.
+This is clearly an index, the important part however is that it's using "GIN" (full-text indexing) as it's index type.
 GIN is lossless versus GiST, the other index type available, which is lossy introducting the chance for incorrect results slightly.
 In practice it probably won't make a huge amount of difference to you which one you use but if you want to read more on these types I'd recommend the [Postgres documentation](https://www.postgresql.org/docs/current/static/textsearch-indexes.html).
 One thing to watch out for is that GIN indexes can have long build times but there are ways to mitigate that.

 It's interesting to note that by choosing not to sort this array and restore it would allow the potential of using `SELECT unnest(arr[1:array_length(arr, 1)][1]) as id from data` or similar to get the first item to create a reversible migration.
 This is only advisable as a thought exercise and I'd recommend you _never_ do that.